-\begin{definition}[\textbf{Label Variation Ratio (LVR)}] Given a model $M$ with dropout layer and an input data $x$, number of dropout predictions $T$, the Label Variation Ratio (LVR) of $x$ is defined as:
+\begin{definition}[\textbf{Label Variation Ratio (LVR)}] Given a model $M$ with dropout layers and an input data $x$, the number of dropout predictions $T$, LVR of $x$ is defined as:

-where $L_{M^k(x)}$ is the $k$-th predicted label of $x$ by model $M$ and $L_{max}$ is the dominant label of $T$ predictions (i.e., the label predicted by most predictions).
+where $L_{M^k(x)}$ is the $k$-th predicted label of $x$ by $M$ and $L_{max}$ is the dominant label of $T$ predictions (i.e., the label predicted by most predictions).
 Intuitively, the prediction of the data near the boundary has low confidence, i.e., with lower $LVR$.

-We then divide the data space into $n$ areas by splitting the $LVR$ into $n$ equal intervals, where the range of $LVR$ is (0,1].
-For example, if $n$ is 2, then we have two areas, and the corresponding $LVR$ intervals are (0, 0.5] and (0.5, 1].
-A data falls into a region based on its LVR value. \end{definition}
+We then divide the data space into $n$ buckets by splitting the $LVR$ into $n$ equal intervals, where the range of $LVR$ is (0,1].
+For example, if $n$ is 2, then we have two buckets, and the corresponding $LVR$ intervals are (0, 0.5] and (0.5, 1].
+A data instance falls into a region based on its LVR value. \end{definition}

-\begin{definition}[\textbf{Area}] Given a dataset $X$, the model $M$ and the $n$ intervals, then we define the data that belong to $t^{th}$ area as follows:
+\begin{definition}[\textbf{Bucket}] Given a dataset $X$, $M$ and the number of intervals $n$, we define the data that belong to $t^{th}$ bucket as:

-where $0\le t<n$ and $T$ is the number of predictions for dropout.
+where $0\le t<n$ and $T$ is the number of dropout predictions. \end{definition}